timescale/docs/timescaledb/contribute-to-docs.md

 *Next*
 : Avoid all directional words.
-You cannot guarantee that things will stay in the same position, or be in the position you expect on an individual readers' device.
+You cannot guarantee that things will stay in the same position, or be in the position you expect on an individual reader's device.

 ### O [](#O)